- 4-in-1 screwdriver

 If the fixture won’t light up at all, it may not be getting power.
 Check the circuit breaker or fuse box, and reset or replace the necessary equipment.

-Fluorescent light bulbs typically last many years, but when one flickers on and off, or the end turns light gray to black in color, it needs to be replaced.
-Photo 1 shows a bad bulb and how to replace it.
+Fluorescent light bulbs typically last many years, but when one flickers on and off, or the end turns light gray to black in color, you'll just need replacement light bulbs.
+Photo 1 shows how to tell if a fluorescent bulb is bad and how to replace it.
 Replace the bulb with the same size bulb.

 Another common problem is cracked sockets, caused by bumps from other objects or stress from removing a bulb.
 Shut down power to the light, remove the bulbs and then open up the fixture to gain access to the broken socket (Photo 2).
 There will be two or four wires coming into the socket.
 Keep the wiring straight by swapping wires from one side of the socket at a time as shown in Photo 3.